zachcran/CMakeDev/docs/source/cmake/callbacks.rst

 ============================

 I first saw this named pattern in the
 `CMake++ <https://github.com/toeb/cmakepp>`_ library.
-The pattern works by assuming we have the contents of the function we want to call in a string.
-Then we define a function ``eval`` like:
+The essence of this pattern is that we generate an implementation file on-the-fly, and then include that file run the contents.
+In CMake++ the pattern works by assuming we have the code we want to call in a string.
+CMake++ then defines a function ``eval`` like:

 .. code-block:: cmake